 Editor’s note: This post was originally published by Julie Dietz in July 2017 and has since been refreshed to make sure we’re bringing you the latest and greatest.

 Getting people to join your association is like making a sale.
-You need to offer them something they want enough that they’re willing to pay for it.
+You need to offer them something they want enough – an incentive – to encourage them to join.

 The problem is that many other organizations have similar offers and value propositions.
-So what benefits can you provide that convince people to join – and stay – with your association?
+So what membership incentives can you provide that convince people to join – and stay – with your association?

 Here are six member benefit ideas that should do the trick.